 When asked “What inspires you to teach sewing?”

 Zoe’s response is “It’s a dying trade that was passed on to me from my great-grandma.
 Even in my family, I was the last generation/grandchild to learn the skill.
 I want to make sure that her teachings don’t end with me.
 Sewing is such a wonderful, fun thing to learn.
 I love being able to pass that joy & creativity on to new sewists.”

 You can follow and enjoy Zoe’s amazing creations at: SummerSapphires.com

 @SummerSapphires = Facebook, Twitter, Instagram, Linked In, Pinterest, and her Etsy store

-Michael Portuesi has taken self taught to a levels of mastery, starting from watching sewing programs on public television, internet research, and trial and error he has become an accomplished sewist.
+Michael Portuesi has taken self-taught to a level of mastery, starting from watching sewing programs on public television, internet research, and trial and error he has become an accomplished sewist.
 When a Brother sewing machine “magically appeared” for Christmas 2011, he took up sewing as a hobby and has been teaching himself ever since.
 His interests include cases, folios, home decorating, and men’s garment construction.

 Michael is ready to help new students, by teaching the lessons he has learned from his own exploration in the world of sewing.